 What's on the Menu

-At [Real Duck Distro's top-shelf section](/) we carry the Jungle Boys top-shelf line alongside other premium operations:
+At [Real Duck Distro's top-shelf section](/) we carry the Jungle Boys top-shelf line alongside other premium operations like our Super Dope flower — the closest high-terp competitor we stock in the same craft-grow tier alongside other premium operations:

 - Super Dope — the closest competitor in the high-terp tier